Storyboarding for Comedy: Timing Is Visual

 How to storyboard comedy scenes where timing, framing, and editing rhythm are the punchline.
 Practical techniques for visual comedy.

-ASAayush Shrestha · Screenwriter/Director/Comedian··7 min read
+ASAayush Shrestha · Co-founder, Director··8 min read

 Comedy Is the Hardest Genre to Storyboard